f-str/dotfiles/README.md

 ## Installation

-For installing this configuration files on your system execute the following command (make shure `wget` is installed):
+For installing this configuration files on your system execute the following command (make shure `wget` and `yay` are installed):

 `wget -O - http://github.com/Fload2000/dotfiles/blob/master/install.sh | bash`